 - Humeroulnar joint: articulation between the trochlear notch of the ulna and the trochlea of the humerus that allows elbow flexion/extension

-- Radioulnar joint: articulation between the head of the radius and proximal ulna that allows forearm pronation/supination
+- Proximal radioulnar joint: articulation between the head of the radius and proximal ulna that allows forearm pronation/supination

-- Radial collateral ligament (lateral ligament): from the lateral epicondyle of the humerus to the radial notch of the ulna and the annular ligament of the radius (proximal radioulnar joint)
+- Radial collateral ligament of the elbow (lateral ligament): from the lateral epicondyle of the humerus to the radial notch of the ulna and the annular ligament of the radius (proximal radioulnar joint)

-- Ulnar collateral ligament (internal ligament): from the medial epicondyle of the humerus to the coronoid process and olecranon of the ulna
+- Ulnar collateral ligament of the elbow (internal ligament): from the medial epicondyle of the humerus to the coronoid process and olecranon of the ulna

 - Annular ligament of the radius (ring-shaped ligament): surrounds the head of the radius and anchors the radial head to the radial notch of the ulna

-Radial head subluxation (nursemaid elbow) is a partial subluxation of the radial head at the radiohumeral joint and is caused by excessive axial traction.
-It is the most common elbow injury in children < 5 years old.
+Radial head subluxation (nursemaid elbow), partial subluxation of the radial head at the radiohumeral joint, is caused by excessive axial traction.
+It is the most common elbow injury in children < 5 years of age.